 Florida Dental Offices Are Open for Business

-Florida is currently in Phase 2 of its reopening plan.
+Florida has moved to Phase 3 of its reopening plan.

-The American Dental Association (ADA) released guidance on reopening dental practices in the form of a toolkit that was developed based on the work of the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA Immediate Past President Dr. Rudy Liddell.
-This toolkit is focused on the short-term management of dental practices during the COVID-19 pandemic as providers return to non-emergent care and includes resources such as staff protection strategies, a chairside checklist for working in the operatory, a customizable letter to patients, guidance for pre-appointment screening, in-office patient registration, post-procedure patient exit and much more.
+The Florida Dental Association (FDA) suggests that dental practices continue operating as outlined in guidance from the American Dental Association (ADA) in its reopening toolkit which was developed by the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA Immediate Past President Dr. Rudy Liddell.
+This toolkit is focused on practicing during the COVID-19 pandemic and includes resources such as staff protection strategies, a chairside checklist for working in the operatory, guidance for pre-appointment screening, in-office patient registration, post-procedure patient exit and much more.

 We urge all members to exercise their best judgement and caution during this time and to reach out to the FDA or ADA with any questions or concerns.
-We thank you for your commitment to providing the highest level of care for Florida’s patients and dental profession.
+As a private business, you can still require that masks be worn; each practice should fully research local ordinances that impact mask requirements.
+Thank you for your commitment to providing the highest level of care for Florida’s patients and dental profession.
 As this situation is continually evolving, our recommendations could evolve as new information is brought forward.
 The FDA will continue to share updates and communications with our members.

 If you have questions that are not answered on the COVID-19 section of the FDA's website, please email email@example.com.

 With the ongoing pandemic, we know that there are a lot of unknowns for you both personally and professionally.
 The Florida Dental Association is here to be your constant support and guidance through this time of uncertainty by monitoring activity and advocating for you at the state and national levels, alerting you of any changes that may affect you and providing expert advice from our team of professionals, so you can continue to focus on your family, patients and practice.